pnp/sp-dev-fx-webparts/samples/react-todo-basic/README.md

 The code ensures that the web part file, [TodoWebPart.ts](./src/webparts/todo/TodoWebPart.ts), only handles the key web part specific operations including property pane.

-While you can choose from many patterns, this kind of an approach, to break into multiple components and handling only the web part specific code in the web part file, is highly recommended to keep your react based code structured and well formed.
+While you can choose from many patterns, this kind of an approach, to break into multiple components and handling only the web part specific code in the web part file, helps to keep your react based web part structured and well formed.

 ### Status Renderers